 - Link to your website within your profile description.

 Can’t believe how often this gets left out!
 Add a link even if there’s no stated place for a link.
-For instance, use the About area on your Facebook Page to include a link.
+For instance, use the About area on your Facebook Page to include a link, or a link in a YouTube video description area.

 - Add links to your social media profiles in your email signature and on your website.